 Then bring out the cookie cutters and let them cut shapes out of the dough.
 Since we were making Valentine’s Day presents, we used hearts.

 Help the child make a fingerprint in the center, using the directions above.
 Just make sure not to press all the way through the shape!

 Using the letter stamps, have the kiddo add ‘I’ above the fingerprint heart, and “you!” below it.

 Cook/dry the clay fingerprint heart magnets in the oven, then break out the paint.
 My preschoolers painted their baking soda clay hearts any way they wanted.
 You can also have the child paint just the fingerprint heart, too.

 Once everything is dry, write the child’s name and the date on the back.
 Use a hot glue gun to attach a round magnet to the back, too!

-Engineer (my son) and I made some together at home, too.
+My son and I made some together at home, too.
 We made a few fingerprint hearts, and we also just had fun writing messages in the clay using stamps.

 The baking soda clay is just beautiful!
 However, this works out so much better if you use the clay right away.
 There were a lot more cracks on my students’ pieces than on the ones Engineer and I made together.
 I’m positive it’s because Engineer and I made ours once the clay was done.
 For my preschoolers, I made the clay in the morning (about 6), but they didn’t get to create with it until center time (about 9).
 I kept the clay in a wet towel, but I think 3 hours was too long a wait!